How long does a session last?

 When can't a horse have physical therapy?

-Massage is contra-indicated if the horse is suffering from weight-bearing lameness, acute azoturia, an acute injury less than 7 days old, any undiagnosed condition, any unexplained heat or swelling, elevated vital signs, is lethargic or not eating, is dehydrated or is suffering from a skin condition.
+Massage is contra-indicated if the horse has had a vaccination in the past 5 days, is suffering from weight-bearing lameness, acute azoturia, an acute injury less than 7 days old, any undiagnosed condition, any unexplained heat or swelling, elevated vital signs, is lethargic or not eating, is dehydrated or is suffering from a skin condition.
 If your horse is lame or appears to be ill, call your vet!

 Physical therapy should only ever be done with the permission of the horse's vet (this is a legal requirement).
-Like all physical and complementary therapies, sports therapy is never a substitute for veterinary treatment, it is complementary to it.
+Physical and complementary therapies are never a substitute for veterinary treatment, they are complementary to it.

 *PLEASE NOTE The field of physical therapy (including massage, chiropractic, osteopathy, physiotherapy etc) for horses is unfortunately poorly regulated and terms such as 'veterinary physiotherapist' are not subject to any legal protection or definition.
 As such, not all practitioners have undergone appropriate training or work with proper insurance.
 Always ask your practitioner where they trained so that you may check for yourself the rigour and requirements of their course.
 A properly qualified and insured practitioner will always conduct a thorough consultation and watch your horse move (gait analysis or dynamic observations) prior to every session and will always view your horse's tack at the initial visit.
 They will only ever work with veterinary permission (a legal requirement). *